openalea/mtg/newmtg/doc/user/tutorial_mtg_aml.rst

 :func:`Trunk`
 ---------------
-Trunk retursn the list of vertices constituting the bearing botanical axis of a branching system
+:func:`Trunk` returns the list of vertices constituting the bearing botanical axis of a branching system

 .. doctest::

-    >>> Trunk(2)    # vertex 2  is U1
+    >>> Trunk(2)    # vertex 2  is U1 therefore the Trunk should return index related to U1, U2, U3
-    [2, 24, 31]     # which returns U1, U2, U3
+    [2, 24, 31]
     >>> Class(24), Index(24)
     ('U', 2)